saurashmi25boe10062-cmd/My-Project/README.md

 # My-Project
-Got it!
-I'll provide the project details in a clear, narrative format, skipping the tables as requested.
 1. Project Overview & Core Goal
 The project is the Chronic Disease Prediction and Management System, focusing specifically on Type 2 Diabetes.
 Your main objective is to apply Machine Learning (ML) concepts in a real-world, impactful scenario by developing a functioning prototype.
 This system must provide tools for both early risk prediction for patients and a data management dashboard for healthcare providers.
  2. Functional and Technical Execution